Written by our Ophthalmologist, Dr Andrew Logan

 Glaucoma is the term used to describe a condition in which damage occurs to the optic nerve of the eye, usually as a result of high pressure inside the eye.
 The optic nerve is made up of retinal nerve fibres which travel from the retina, back to the visual processing areas in the brain.
 The optic nerve head is the structure at the back of the eye where the nerve fibres gather together along with blood vessels and connective tissue.
 These fibres then travel back to the brain via the optic nerve.

 What causes Glaucoma?

 Increasing pressure inside the eye damages the blood supply and nutrition in the optic nerve head.
 Less commonly, glaucoma can occur in people who have normal eye pressure.
 This is called normal-tension Glaucoma, and is not yet fully understood.
 Glaucoma may also occur following eye injuries, eye inflammation, from the use of steroid medications or eye drops, or in children as an inherited condition.

 The damage caused by glaucoma at the optic nerve head can result in a progressive loss of peripheral vision, due to the damage of the retinal nerve fibres.
 In its early stages, glaucoma may only affect vision in the far periphery.
 This means somebody affected by glaucoma may be totally unaware of peripheral vision loss.
-Glaucoma is almost always a progressive condition, and if it is left untreated can cause progressive loss of vision to the point where only a small central island of vision remains (known as tunnel vision).
+Glaucoma is almost always a progressive condition.
+If it is left untreated it can cause progressive loss of vision to the point where only a small central island of vision remains (known as tunnel vision).
 So, it is important to have regular eye checks with an ophthalmologist or optometrist to diagnose early glaucoma.

 There are two main types of glaucoma – chronic open angle glaucoma and acute angle closure glaucoma: